Keyfactor/f5-rest-orchestrator/README.md

 <details><summary>Click to expand details</summary>

 The F5-SL-REST certificate store type manages F5 Big IP TLS certificates.
-Renewals of bound certificates is supported, but adding new bindings for new or replacement certificates is not.
+Renewal of bound certificates is supported, but adding new bindings for new or replacement certificates is not.
 This store type **does** track the SSL Profiles a certificate is bound to by way of the SSL Profiles entry parameter.
 Inventory jobs will return a comma delimited list of SSL Profile names that each certificate is bound to and return this in the SSLProfiles entry parameter.